 What is Excessive Oil Consumption?

-Excess oil consumption is any oil consumption above an acceptable range during normal operating conditions.
-Each engine will have a natural and acceptable amount of oil consumption, which you do not need to worry about.
-Any consumption above these given levels is excess consumption and should be addressed.
+Excess oil consumption is anything above an acceptable range during normal operating conditions.
+Each engine will have a natural and acceptable amount of consumption, which you do not need to worry about.

 What Are the Effects of Engine Oil Entering the Combustion Chamber?

 Engine oil is a hydrocarbon, and when presented in the combustion chamber during the combustion cycle, it ignites and burns as any other hydrocarbon.
-However, due to the chemical nature of oil it is more viscous and denser than gasoline.
-This means it burns slower and generates heat over a longer period of time.
-Because of these characteristics, engine oil contributes practically nothing to the combustion part of the cycle, and only generates heat in the exhaust system.
+However, due to the chemical nature of oil, it is more viscous and denser than gasoline.

 It does consume some of the oxygen in the combustion chamber, thereby reducing both ignition and combustion efficiency.
 This in turn increases emissions, which causes the fuel management system to introduce a different and most often non-optimal fuel-to-air ratio during the next cycle.

 Optimum combustion depends on the correct fuel/air ratio in order to provide a near stoichiometric mixture.
 The oxygen sensors monitor unburned oxygen in the exhaust gases and send this information to the engine control module, which then uses this information to determine if the fuel mixture is rich (too much fuel) or lean (not enough fuel) and adjusts the fuel/air mixture as necessary.
-The oxygen sensors also measure oxygen levels after the exhaust reacts with the catalytic converter, to help the engine run efficiently and to minimize emissions.

 The catalytic converters are emission control devices designed to convert toxic pollutants contained in exhaust gases to less toxic pollutants by catalyzing a redox reaction (oxidation or reduction).